-Evening transportation is provided in Fitchburg, Leominster and Gardner for employment, entertainment, shopping or any other purpose.
+Late night evening transportation is available throughout the cities of Fitchburg, Leominster and Gardner.
+The goal is to provide transit access to/from employment after the buses stop to those who work outside a traditional 9 to 5 shift; although MART does not limit trip purpose.
 The service is offered Monday through Saturday; there is no JARC service available on Sunday.
-All rides are scheduled through MART, although transport may be from a MART van or Ken's Taxi.
+All rides are scheduled through MART, although transport may be from a MART van or Leominster Taxi.
 The cost of JARC is \$2.00 per ride.
 Users need to call MART 24 hours in advance to utilize this service.
 The hours of service in the Fitchburg/Leominster or Gardner area is Monday-Saturday from 9:00 p.m. to 11:30 p.m.
 The service hours for Gardner are the same Monday through Saturday.
 MART services approximately 44 JARC rides per day, all of which are performed by a taxi.